AvinashKushwah/avinashkushwah31/README.md

-- 👋 Hi, I’m @avinashkushwah31
+- 👋 Hi, I’m @avinashahah
-- 👀 I’m interested in Machine learning
+- 👀 I’m interested in Machine learning and Algorithms.
 -  🌱 I’m currently persuing master's in computer sceince and engineering from IIT Madras.